SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 This is the wallet where the MasterNode collateral will have to be transferred and stored.
 After the setup is complete, this wallet doesn't have to run 24/7 and will be the one receiving the rewards.

-### 1. Install and open the Shekel-Qt wallet on your machine.
+### 1. Install and open the Rupaya-Qt wallet on your machine.

  * If you have a previous Rupaya wallet installed, backup the `wallet.dat`, uninstall it then delete its original data directory.
  * Download the newest Rupaya Qt wallet from: https://github.com/rupaya-project/rupaya/releases